 • Denying alcohol use or making excuses, i.e., “I’m only drinking because I’m stressed” or “I like to drink to relax”

 • Developing a tolerance to alcohol and having to drink more to feel the “high”

-• Experiencing withdrawal symptoms such as nausea, the shakes, sweating, irritability and mood swings when not drinking and having to drink to avoid these symptoms
+• Experiencing withdrawal symptoms such as nausea, shakes, sweating, irritability, and mood swings when not drinking and having to drink to avoid these symptoms

-It’s important to seek help if you or someone you know may be suffering from alcohol use.
-Severe health risks, problems in life or issues with the law can result from alcohol abuse.
+It’s essential to seek help if you or someone you know may be suffering from alcohol use.
+Severe health risks, problems in life, or issues with the law can result from alcohol abuse.
 It may even lead to death.